 No. If you use PoET SGX consensus you need a processor that supports SGX.

 No. Intel SGX is only needed if you use the hardened version of PoET, PoET SGX.
 We also have a version of PoET that just uses conventional software, PoET CFT, which runs on a Sawtooth network with any processor.

 That is to minimize the number of "collisions" in the distribution of a given round of wait timers generated by the population, where "collision" means two or more timers that are near the minimum of the distribution and within some latency threshold.
 The distribution of the random function is shaped by a population estimate of the network, which is determined by examining the last N blocks.
 In an ideal world, you want a distribution where one and only one random wait time is around the desired inter block duration, and then there is a decent sized gap.

-Because the PoET waiting time is enforced with an SGX enclave.
+Because the PoET waiting time is enforced with an Intel SGX enclave.
 There is also more defense-in-depth checks, but that doesn't make it BFT.
+What makes it BFT is the wait time enforcement with Intel SGX.
 In comparison, Bitcoin's PoW accomplishes the same thing with repeatedly hashing, which is effectively the same thing (although more wasteful) than PoET's trusted timer.
 For details, see the PoET 1.0 spec in the link above.